utilyre/uvim/README.md

   syntax highlighting).

-- See `:help lspconfig-all` to get an understanding of how you would setup a language server.
+- See `:help lspconfig-all` to get an understanding of how you would setup a language server protocol.

-  **NOTE**: Store server configurations inside `user/servers.lua` relative to this repository's root.
+  **NOTE**: Store LSP configurations inside `user/servers.lua` relative to this repository's root.

 - See [null-ls builtins][builtins] to figure out how you are expected to configure a source.